ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_2.md

 #### Rendering the app

-Next we take full advantage of React's philosophy of re-rendering the entire app every time the state changes.
+Now we take full advantage of React's philosophy of re-rendering the entire app.
+We simply render the app every time the state changes.
-React makes this possible by constructing a "Shadow DOM" in JavaScript and only patching the diff into the actual DOM.
+React makes this possible by constructing a "virtual DOM" and only patching the difference into the actual DOM.
-You can find out more at TODO.

-So what we want is a `render` function that is called very time a change happens in any of the view models.
+So what we need is a `render` function that gets called every time a change happens in any of the view models.
-We achieve this by using the `addTreeChangeListener` method on the root ref and providing the yet-to-be-defined render function as a callback.
+We achieve this by using the `addTreeChangeListener` method on the root ref.
+We pass a yet-to-be-defined render function as a parameter:

     :::js
     rootRef.addTreeChangeListener(render);